 We've seen multiple setups over the years, but the standard option is to have sprint shifter on the inside of the drops, and climbing shifters on the tops to allow riders to respond to attacks when riding over the cobbles with their hands on the tops of the bars.

-Another modification favoured by riders who tackle the cobbles with their hands on the tops is the top mount brake lever, something which was seen on John Degenkolb‘s Giant Defy when he won Paris-Roubaix in 2015.
+You see it less and less nowadays, but another modification that used to be favoured by riders who tackled the cobbles with their hands on the tops was the top mount brake lever, something which was seen on John Degenkolb's Giant Defy when he won Paris-Roubaix in 2015.

 Having a brake lever in this position allows riders to adjust their speed over the cobbles without changing their hand position, a vital ability to have when you've got riders crashing in front of you and spectators stepping into your path to get pictures.